 Sometimes, the AF indicator also blinks when you are shooting a distant scene.
 If this happens, you should use the infinity setting.
 Click here to see the details.

 In some situations, it is difficult to focus correctly.
 For example, your subjects are not in the center, or you intentionally put your subjects near the edge.
-In this case, if you focus as usually, the background will be in focus while your subjects may be out of focus.
-If this happens, you should pick the subject you want to sharply focus.
-Then, follow the procedure below:
+In this case, if you focus as usual, the background will be in focus while your subjects may be out of focus.
+If this happens, you should pick the main subject, and follow the procedure below:

 |Far main subject||Near main subject|

 |Click on the picture to see a larger one|